The best writing job ever – by which I mean the worst

 If you answered number three, award yourself a cookie, a piece of chocolate or some other sugar-filled delight.
 Yes, that's right, 'no problemo' has gone on a diet and become just 'problemo'.

 What I did was go back through all the emails to give the client a chronology of our exchanges, including work and payment.
-I also pointed out we were having our second disagreement about the same two hours in a matter of days (okay, a couple of weeks), and that consequently I was returning their advance payment and ending our work agreement with immediate effect.
+I also pointed out we were having our second disagreement about the same two hours in a matter of days, and that consequently I was returning their advance payment - minus the two hours I had actually worked - and ending our work agreement with immediate effect.

 And that, dear reader, is how I came to fire my first (and potentially lucrative) client.
 And the lesson here?
 Even when the money is good, know your own boundaries.